ramezrafla/redis-oplog/README.md

 ### Skipping Diffs

 As mentioned, we do a diff vs the existing doc in the cache before we send out the `update` message to Redis and to the DB.
 This option avoids unnecesary hits to the DB and change messages to your other Meteor instances.
-This useful for cases where you don't want to diff (e.g. when you are sure the doc has changed or diff-ing can be computationally expensive)
+This option to disable diff-ing is useful for cases where you don't want to diff (e.g. when you are sure the doc has changed or diff-ing can be computationally expensive)

 `collection.update(_id,{$set:{message:"Hello there!"}}, {skipDiff:true} )`